xatier/2013_NCTU_OS_hw/README.md

 A shared memory let two or more processes share a chunk of memory.
 All of them can access to this memory directly.
 You can image all these processes draw on the same paper, any of them can add and remove graphs anytime, anywhere.
-Thus, there is a problem if two or more processes access to same location at the same time.
+Thus, there is a problem if two or more processes access to same location at the same time. (multi-process sync problem)

 #### * Example 3-1 Shared memory